-We will refer to this sample as "UV-blue" QSOs for brevity throghout the paper.
-It is restricted to sources with photometric errors smaller than 0.3 mag in both FUV and NUV, and color FUV-NUV < 0.1, for which SDSS spectroscopy exists and gives a "QSO" classification.
+In order to characterize the suspected "FUV-NUV blue" QSOs, we extracted from the matched UV/optical source catalog of Bianchi (2008) the spectroscopically confirmed QSOs with FUV-NUV < 0.1 (AB mag): this FUV-NUV limit is "bluer" (more negative) than the synthetic FUV-NUV color from the two QSO canonical templates used by Bianchi et al. (2007), which represent average QSO properties, at any redshift.
+The colors of the canonical templates are shown in Figures 1 and 2 (cyan diamonds) as a function of redshift.
+We will refer to this sample as "UV-blue" QSOs for brevity throughout the paper.
+It is restricted to sources with photometric errors smaller than 0.3 mag in both FUV and NUV, and color FUV-NUV <0.1, for which SDSS spectroscopy exists and gives a "QSO" classification.
 The requirement of available SDSS spectroscopy effectively limits the sample to brighter magnitudes, but it provides a classification and useful information, which will help interpreting larger samples of photometric candidates.
-Such relatively bright objects will also be accessible to the spectroscopic capabilities of the refurbished HST, and to other follow-up observations.
-Note that the SDSS spectroscopic class "QSO" (class 4) probably includes also Seyfert galaxies.
+Such relatively bright objects will also be accessible to the spectroscopic capabilities of the refurbished Hubble Space Telescope (HST), and to other follow-up observations.
+Note that the SDSS spectroscopic class "QSO" (class 4) probably also includes Seyfert galaxies.
 We will use here the generic term "QSO" to reflect our selection criterion from the SDSS spectroscopic database.
-It is important to note that spectroscopic targets in the SDSS were selected with criteria unrelated to our present objective and therefore our UV-blue spectroscopically confirmed QSOs may be a biased sub-sample among the UV-blue QSO photometric candidates.
+It is important to note that spectroscopic targets in the SDSS were selected with criteria unrelated to our present objective and therefore our UV-blue spectroscopically confirmed QSOs may be a biased subsample among the UV-blue QSO photometric candidates.

 These selection criteria produced an initial sample of 174 objects.
 One additional object was excluded because its u-band measurement is saturated.
-The photometric properties of the sample QSOs are presented in section 3, and their optical spectra and overall properties are analyzed in section 4.
-The selected objects are shown in two color-color diagrams, Figs. 1 and 2, where they can be compared with other classes of objects, in particular hot stars, typical QSOs, and galaxies.
-Our analysis of the spectra (section 4) generally confirms the redshift measurement from the pipeline.
-However, we found that one object (GALEX J172101.08+532433.7, RA=260.2544916, Dec=53.4093516, SDSS match id= 587725490527731868) was misclassified by the SDSS spectroscopic pipeline as a QSO with redshift z=2.7: its spectrum is that of a hot star.
-It is shown in some figures because it is interesting to note its position in the color-color diagrams (Figs 1 and 2): the GALEX photometry clearly place this object on the stellar sequence and not as a QSO candidate.
-Coordinates, photometry, and other relevant information are given in Table 1, and sample images are shown in Fig. 3.
+The photometric properties of the sample QSOs are presented in Section 3, and their optical spectra and overall properties are analyzed in Section 4.
+The selected objects are shown in two color-color diagrams, Figures 1 and 2, where they can be compared with other classes of objects, in particular hot stars, typical QSOs, and galaxies.
+Our analysis of the spectra (Section 4) generally confirms the redshift measurement from the pipeline.
+However, we found that one object (GALEX J172101.08+532433.7, R.A. = 260.2544916, decl. = 53.4093516, SDSS match id= 587725490527731868) was misclassified by the SDSS spectroscopic pipeline as a QSO with redshift z = 2.7: its spectrum is that of a hot star.
+It is shown in some figures because it is interesting to note its position in the color-color diagrams (Figures 1 and 2): the GALEX photometry clearly place this object on the stellar sequence and not as a